reanimate/reanimate/README.md

   * Thanks to [svg-tree](https://github.com/Twinside/svg-tree) for their SVG library.
   * Thanks to [CthulhuDen/chiphunk](https://github.com/CthulhuDen/chiphunk) for making a 2D physics
     library easily available.
+  * Thanks to [Peter Johnson](https://github.com/missinglink) for reserving the 'reanimate' organization on GitHub.

 # YouTube